National University of Study and Research in Law: The Recruitment and Placement Committee

 This committee is the official body at NUSRL that overlooks and coordinates the recruitment of the graduating batch of students in the University.
 The RPC, composed of final year students, works under the supervision of Faculty Convenors to develop a robust platform for the interaction of prospective recruiters and the interested students.
 For efficient functioning, the RPC consists of three teams- Placement Coordination Team (PCT), Industrial Relations Team (IRT), and Alumni Relations Team (ART).
 The teams work in concert to assist the recruitment process and organize webinars, interactive talks and skill development workshops in collaboration with key industry experts.
 Lokesh Mewara and Piyush Singh are the committee members of this committee.

 Centre for Research in Intellectual Property Right

-The centre was founded in response to an escalating need felt by scientists, lawyers, technologists and companies.
-The object is to gain a thoughtful knowledge in patent, trademarks, design and copyright law.
-More in meticulous the CSRIPR wishes to gain a better insight and glimpse into new and evolving areas of intellectual property law (such as the protection of software, semi-conductor products and biotechnological inventions, standardisation and technology transfers) and the general problems of patents, trademarks, designs and copyright.
-To achieve these objects the CSRIPR has organized a manifold of activities on an interdisciplinary level.
-The CSRIPR has organized various seminars and conference relating to the field of IPR.
-The Director of the centre is Dr. M.R.S Murthy.
+The centre was founded to address a need identified by scientists, lawyers, technologists, and companies.
+Its objective is to study patent, trademark, design, and copyright law.
+The CSRIPR focuses on evolving areas of intellectual property law such as the protection of software, semiconductor products, and biotechnological inventions, standardisation, and technology transfers as well as general intellectual property issues.
+To achieve these goals, the CSRIPR organizes interdisciplinary activities, including seminars and conferences related to IPR.
+The Director of the centre is Dr. M.R.S.
+Murthy.